 The tyre is the only contact between the vehicle and the road.
-Therefore they should not only be safe, but also hard-wearing, high quality, durable and provide a comfortable drive.
+Therefore they should not only be safe but also hard-wearing, high quality, durable and provide a comfortable drive.
 To achieve all this and more, tyres need to be stringently manufactured sometimes using up to 200 separate raw materials.
-The difference between a cheap and expensive tyre is partly due to the rubber compound being of a better quality and higher temperature when made.
+The difference between a cheap and expensive tyre is partly due to the rubber compound being of better quality and higher temperature when made.
 So it may or not come as a surprise to many of us, but there are many different types of tyres that are manufactured for our vehicles.
 Some of which are made for a specific purpose, others are purely used for performance.

 Tyre Width and Tread

 The tyres grip depends on its rubber compound and the grooves that are present in the tread pattern as it is this that does all the work.
 The tread determines how well the tyre grips on a dry road.
 Each manufacturer designs its own tread pattern to achieve this.

 In wet conditions, the tread grooves disperse road water, ensuring that the tyre stays in contact with the road and therefore grips.
 If it is not achieved, then aquaplaning can occur.
 This is when there is no direct contact between the tyre and the road, the tyre loses grip and the driver loses control of the vehicle.
 The more efficiently the grooves expel the water, the better the tyre will be at maintaining grip in wet weather conditions.

 There are many types of tread pattern, all of which are used for different performance issues including noise reduction, wear, traction with the road, driving forces such as cornering, steering and high-speed braking.

 The sidewalls combine with the air in the tyre, to carry the weight of the vehicle.
 The outside of the sidewall should always be where you find the tyre details including size and specification details.